escalant3/ember-data-neo4j-adapter/README.md

  - Delete a node

 ## Usage
 You will obviously need a Neo4j server.
 If you install it locally you need to allow cross-domain requests.
-You can do this editting your neo4j-server.properties and uncommenting the line:
+This can be done editting the neo4j-server.properties and uncommenting the line:

     org.neo4j.server.webserver.address=0.0.0.0

-If your server is not running `http://localhost:7474/db/data/` you need to set the `host` property in the adapter.
+If your server is not running at `http://localhost:7474/db/data/` you need to set the `host` property in the adapter.

 ## Relationships
-I didn't have the time to add relationships support but if I have the chance I will add them.
+I didn't have the time to add relationships support but if I have the chance I will.

 ## Sample app
 I added a hideous app to test the adapter.
 It only has the Movie model and it's plain ugly HTML, but it does show how to use the adapter.
-You can use it by running a simple HTTP server:
+You can run it with a simple HTTP server:

     python -m SimpleHTTPServer

 ## Future
 Only nodes are working so a lot of stuff needs to be added.
-I think that it will be interesting to tranform Ember findQueries into Neo4j traversals.
+I think that it will be interesting to transform Ember findQueries into Neo4j traversals.